Scags/SM-Memory/README.md

 Grab a [Release](https://github.com/Scags/SM-Memory/releases) and extract to your server directory.

 # Building

+## Docker
+If using docker to build for Linux, run build_docker.sh in the build folder (git bash works for Windows).

+Dockerfile pulls and builds from Debian 10.

+## Manually
 Edit build.bat or build.sh to point to your SM and MM folders and run.

-Requires C++20+.

 # Use Cases